Leaky abstraction

 Directory cache blocks are also organised in chained lists.

-The list starts at the directory block (root or normal directory)
+The list starts at the directory block (root or normal directory) with the ‘extension’ field.

 * Directory cache block (BSIZE bytes)